katiez07/HarpPedals/README.md

 next steps:

 2. also check that it matches the key sig
-3. don't display the pedals on top of each other
+3. don't write the last pedal change under rests